 - Place wet leather mosaic backside up on the template and start stretching the mosaic gently.

 - Starting from the corners of the item, partially hammer the nails onto edges of the leatherwork.
 The distance between the nails is up to your discretion.
 The goal is to stretch the piece so it looks naturally smooth.

 - Let the leather mosaic dry for a day.
 Make sure there is no direct sun or sources of heat close by.
-If the mosaic still looks wrinkled when it is dry, you may need to repeat the process over again.
+If the mosaic still looks wrinkled when it is dry, you may need to repeat the stretching the process again.